Røldal Municipality: Name

 The municipality (originally the parish) is named after the old Røldal farm (Rœrgudalr) since the first Røldal Church was built there.
 The village was named after the Røldalen valley in which it is located.
 The first element comes from the local river name, Røyrga (now known as the Storelva river).
 The river name is the genitive case of the word røyrr which means "rocky ground" or "rock heap".
 The last element is dalr which means "valley" or "dale".

+Churches

+The Church of Norway had one parish (sokn) within Røldal Municipality.
+At the time of the municipal dissolution, it was part of the Røldal prestegjeld and the Hardanger og Voss prosti (deanery) in the Diocese of Bjørgvin.